sonerdy/double/README.md

 ### Clearing Stubs

-Occassionally it's useful to clear the stubs for an existing double.
+Occasionally it's useful to clear the stubs for an existing double.
 This is useful when you have a shared setup and a test needs to change the way a double is stubbed without recreating the whole thing.

 ```elixir